Nigerian Airspace Management Agency

 Nigerian Airspace Management Agency the agency is a parastatal under the Federal Ministry of Aviation, responsible for regulating air travel and aviation services in Nigeria.
 Headquartered in Abuja, the agency oversees air navigation services within the Nigerian Flight Information Region.
 A part-time chairman, appointed by the President and Commander-in-Chief of the Armed Forces, leads the governing board for a four-year term.

+The head office is in Abuja.

 History

 The agency is a parastatal under the Federal Ministry of Aviation and Aerospace, responsible for regulating air travel and aviation services in Nigeria.
 It was established by Act of Parliament No. 48 and commenced operations in Nigeria on 29 May 1999.
 The agency is headed by a chairman, appointed by the President for a four-year term, subject to National Assembly approval.
 The chairman has the sole responsibility of ensuring the provision of safe, efficient, effective, and economic Air Navigation Services within the agency's jurisdiction.